avisi-group/borealis/README.md

 ## Docker

-`Dockerfile` included for reference on building `sail` but Github Actions workflow is more likely to be up-to-date and correct.
+`Dockerfile` included for reference on building `borealis` but Github Actions workflow is more likely to be up-to-date and correct.

+## Workspace Contents

+### `borealis`

+Sail frontend to GenSim.
+Depends on `sail` crate to parse Sail definition, which is then compiled to GenC.

+### `sail`

+Rust interface for the the [Sail compiler and AST](https://www.cl.cam.ac.uk/~pes20/sail/) written in OCaml.